Dark Matter from Exponential Growth

-\paragraph*{Initial outbreak.---} In the above discussion we have deliberately remained agnostic about the origin of $Y_\chi^0$, and simply treated this quantity as a free input parameter.
-We now outline various physical mechanisms that could generate such an initial DM abundance, a process which we will refer to as the {\it initial outbreak}.\footnote{ We thank Pat Ient{ 0} for stimulating discussions on this point. }
+\paragraph*{Initial abundance.---} In the above discussion we have deliberately remained agnostic about the origin of $Y_\chi^0$, and simply treated this quantity as a free input parameter.
+We now outline various physical mechanisms that could generate such an initial DM abundance.

-The first class of initial outbreak scenarios encompasses DM production mechanisms that take place much earlier than the typically rather short period where transmission dominates.
-This includes well-studied examples such as UV-dominated freeze-in~\cite{Moroi:1993mb,Bolz:2000fu} or direct production from the decay of the inflaton or other heavy particles~\cite{Takahashi:2007tz} -- but could also be related to more exotic examples like local pockets (`wet markets') of false vacua after a phase transition in the dark sector~\cite{Witten:1984rs,Asadi:2021pwo} or by the evaporation of black holes (themselves perhaps produced by `lab accidents'~\cite{Dar:1999ac,Blaizot:2003bb,Ellis:2008hg}).
-Common to all these scenarios is that the final DM abundance is independent of how exactly the initial outbreak proceeded: the only phenomenologically relevant input is the DM abundance at the onset of the era of exponential growth, thus providing a direct map to the generic situation discussed above (cf.~Fig.~\ref{fig:epi_simp}).
+The first class of initial DM production mechanisms takes place much earlier than the typically rather short period where $\chi\psi\to\chi\chi$ processes dominate.
+This includes well-studied examples such as UV-dominated freeze-in~\cite{Moroi:1993mb,Bolz:2000fu} or direct production from the decay of the inflaton or other heavy particles~\cite{Takahashi:2007tz} -- but could also be related to more exotic examples like false vacua after a phase transition in the dark sector~\cite{Witten:1984rs,Asadi:2021pwo} or by the evaporation of black holes.
+Common to all these scenarios is that the final DM abundance is independent of how exactly the initial abundance is set: the only phenomenologically relevant input is the DM abundance at the onset of the era of exponential growth, thus providing a direct map to the generic situation depicted in Fig.~\ref{fig:epi_simp}.